Questioning Skills For Leaders: Building A Curious And Innovative Team

 3. Encourage open communication: Questions create a dialogue, promoting a culture of transparency and trust.

-4. Drive learning and development: Questions can challenge team members, encouraging learning and growth.
+4. Drive learning and development: Questions can challenge team members, encouraging education and growth.

 Five Types of Questions Leaders Should Use

-1. Open-ended questions: These questions are designed to encourage full, meaningful answers using the subject’s own knowledge and/or feelings.
-They are the opposite of closed-ended questions, which can be answered with a simple “yes” or “no”.
-Example: “What do you think we can do to improve our project delivery?”
+1. Open-ended questions encourage complete, meaningful answers using the subject’s knowledge or feelings.
+They are the opposite of closed-ended questions, which can be answered with a simple “yes” or “no.” Example: “What do you think we can do to improve our project delivery?”

 2. Probing questions: These questions are used to delve deeper into a subject or a response.
-They are useful when you want to get more detailed information.
-Example: “Can you tell me more about the challenges you’re facing with this task?”
+They are helpful when you want to get more detailed information.
+Example: “Can you tell me more about your challenges with this task?”

-3. Clarifying questions: These questions are used to ensure that a leader fully understands a team member’s response.
-They are useful for avoiding misunderstandings.
-Example: “When you say ‘it’s challenging’, what exactly do you mean?”
+3. Clarifying questions: These questions ensure that a leader fully understands a team member’s response and avoids misunderstandings.
+For example, “When you say ‘it’s challenging, ‘what exactly do you mean?”

-4. Reflective questions: These questions are used to encourage team members to reflect on their experiences and learn from them.
-Example: “Looking back at the project, what do you think you could have done differently?”
+4. Reflective questions: These questions encourage team members to reflect on their experiences and learn from them.
+An example is, “Looking back at the project, what do you think you could have done differently?”

-5. Hypothetical questions: These questions are used to encourage creative thinking and problem-solving.
-They are useful for exploring potential scenarios and solutions.
-Example: “How would you handle this task if you had unlimited resources?”
+5. Hypothetical questions: These questions encourage creative thinking and problem-solving and are useful for exploring potential scenarios and solutions.
+An example is, “How would you handle this task if you had unlimited resources?”

 Five Strategies to Build an Inquisitive Team

 1. Foster a safe environment: Encourage team members to ask questions without fear of judgment or criticism.
-This can be done by modeling the behavior yourself and praising team members when they ask good questions.
+You can do this by modeling the behavior and praising team members when they ask good questions.

 2. Promote curiosity: Encourage team members to be curious about their work and the organization.
 This can be done by asking open-ended questions that stimulate thought and discussion.